Apache Spark definition

 Go through these Top Spark Interview Questions to grab top Big Data jobs!

-The Spark RDD works in a fundamentally different way.
+The Apache Spark RDD is among the basic Spark concepts which works in a fundamentally different way.
 It partitions each dataset in a logical manner so that it can be independently computed on different nodes of the cluster.
 The RDD is read-only data record deployed as a partitioned collection.
 It is highly fault-tolerant and helps for massive parallel processing in order to increase the speeds by several factors.

 It is possible to achieve RDD by either of the two methods of deploying parallelization or by referencing external dataset from an external data storage system which could be from HDFS, HBase or other shared data source.

 Spark is a newer way of computing Big Data on Hadoop cluster.
 It is designed in such a way that it can work independently even outside of Hadoop without a hitch.
-Spark already has its own Big Data computation and cluster management system so it basically uses Hadoop for its storage needs.
-But even that can be replaced with some other data storage method in order to completely replace its dependence on Hadoop.
+Spark already has its own Big Data computation and cluster management system, so it basically uses Hadoop for its storage needs.
+But even that can be replaced with some other data storage method in order to completely replace its dependence on Hadoop as there is no such thing as Spark storage.

 According to MapR, Spark is gaining steady groundswell due to some of its distinctive advantages.